Dashboards are a valuable addition to homepages or within an app, and they offer a plethora of benefits:

 App Report: First select the App that the Report appears in and then the Report from that App to display.
 A Default Global Filter can be selected to be the default view that a user sees when accessing the Dashboard and the filter selection can be shown or hidden on load.

-Image Action Button: The Button must first be added as an Image Action Button to an App.
+Action: The button must first be added as an Action to an App.
 This is where you will configure what action the button will perform such as navigating to a Record Add screen or to a Report in an App.
 Then in the tile configuration select the App that the Button was created in and the Button Field that was created in it.

 iFrame: An iFrame can be used to show reports and charts from external systems like PowerBi and Domo with Softools.
 To add an iFrame you need one key piece of information which is the source link, this is where the iFrame will look to find the chart to display on the dashboard.
-You can then set the width and the height of the frame, this is not for the chart, that will need to be done from the source.
+You can then set the width, this is a '%' reference e.g. 100% and the height of the frame, just a number, usually around 700 is a good place to start.
+The height is not for the chart however, rather the iFrame window, the chart height will need to be determined from the source.

 Note: If the 'Is Global?' property is false then all tile data must come from the same App.